Played 42, won 40: From 2017 to 2022, Meg Lanning’s Australia complete incredible journey to the top

 Remember, after their world record 26-match ODI win streak ended last year, they are already on a 12-match win-streak now and no one can write them off from going on another pathbreaking run from here.
 As Nasser Hussain said for Healy’s innings, Hagley Oval was touched by greatness.

 This Australian team’s legacy will be more than just wins and numbers.
-It will be a legacy of domination, of will, of fight and a will to dominate.
+It will be a legacy of will, of fight and a desire to dominate.

 Indeed then, why do we fall?
 So that we learn to pick ourselves up.